 NOTE: I'm just spitballing here.
 Obviously, I am not an economics major or someone who is intensively looking at statistics or anything of the sort.
 If you're going to nitpick everything or get butt-hurt about this article, do both me and yourself a favor and skip it.
 If you're willing to listen to this as a normal conversation and bounce some ideas back and forth like intended, go right ahead.

 There's 3 problems that contribute to homelessness: 1) laziness, 2) substance abuse, 3) bad luck.
 You can't really solve bad luck.
 Substance abuse and laziness would still contribute to being homeless but at least at that point, you've given people a chance at redemption and they've CHOSEN to remain homeless.
-At that point, good riddance, I hope you don't last the winter and our streets can be cleaner.
-Too harsh?
-No. You can't help those that don't want to help themselves and if someone is a burden and nothing more, they need to be removed from the system.
+At that point, well, you can't help those that don't want to help themselves and if someone is a burden and nothing more, they need to be removed from the system somehow.

 Why is it that immigration continues to exist?
 Because people are able to get jobs that allow them to stay here.
 Why are they getting these jobs?
 Because they work for little pay.
 Why are places employing them for such little pay?
 Because that way, THEY can make more money.
 The problem isn't that everyone is trying to cheat the system - the problem is that the system isn't allowing them an alternative to AVOID cheating the system.
 It's the argument that people bring up with downloading piracy problems.
 I don't want to spend $10 per movie, so I might either download it for free or watch a DVD I borrowed from my friend for free.
 Either way, you're losing money, but that's because you're being greedy.
 If you were charging me $5, maybe I would take the risk and see it at the movies rather than choose a free option.
 Maybe if these companies had legal methods to save money on employees that were willing to work cheaper than normal, they'd do it and not hire illegal immigrants to do the jobs.